 Periodontist Dr. Kissel can make several recommendations to help you resolve and prevent gingivitis.
 For example, he may develop a custom technique that works for you to stop the progress of early-stage gum disease.

 There may be deeper areas of your mouth that you cannot reach effectively with brushing and flossing.
 Our practice regularly performs scaling and root planing procedures, which clean the gum pockets thoroughly.
 Dr. Kissel utilizes microscopic instruments in order to find and remove as much plaque as possible.

 Take the first step toward exceptional health for your gums.
-Call New York City and Manhattan gingivitis expert Dr. Scott Kissel at 347-352-4519 or contact us online to schedule a consultation today.
+Call New York City gingivitis expert Dr. Scott Kissel at 347-352-4519 or contact us online to schedule a consultation today.